onzfonz/comp227/src/content/7/en/part7d.md

 How can we change the address in a controlled fashion to point to the production backend server when the code is bundled for production?

 Webpack's configuration function has two parameters, `env` and `argv`.
-We can use the latter to find out the `mode` defined in the npm script.
+We can use the latter in *webpack.config.js* to find out the `mode` defined in the npm script.

 ```js
 const path = require('path');